f5devcentral/f5-rseries-training/docs/initial_setup_of_rseries_platform_layer.rst

   Boston-r10900-1(config)# commit
   Commit complete.

 **Note: This change will not take effect until the appliance is power cycled.
-A complete power cycle is required in order to convert existing internal address space to the new address space; a reboot is not sufficient.
+A complete power cycle is required to convert existing internal address space to the new address space; a reboot is not sufficient.
 You will need to remove power from all power supplies so the unit is powered off, using the AOM menus is not sufficient.**

 -------------------------------
 IP Address Assignment & Routing